Cookies on this website

 How to submit an application

-All applications must be received by 12:00 noon on Wednesday 11 January 2023.
+All applications must be received by 12:00 noon on 31st October 2023.

 Your application will be reviewed by a multidisciplinary panel of academic researchers, and decisions will be based solely on how you demonstrate that you meet the selection criteria stated above.
 Short listed candidates will be interviewed as part of this process.
-Interviews are likely to take place in the week of 6-10 February 2023.

 Further information